luigigubello/expired-domain-finder/README.md

 # Expired Domain Finder
-Python command-line tool to find expired domains attached to open source projects (currently PyPi only).
+Python command-line tool to find expired domains attached to open source projects (currently PyPi only, Author e-mail address metadata).
 Idea based on the repo [scovetta/expired-domain-finder](https://github.com/scovetta/expired-domain-finder).

 The tool uses two methods of evaluating if a domain is expired:
 - the package [psf/requests](https://github.com/psf/requests) to send a HEAD request to the domain and wait for the response